-When you become eligible for and elect a distribution of your Annuity Plan Individual Account, the amount of your benefit will be based on the balance of your Individual Account as of the last Valuation Date, plus any Employer Contributions made to your Individual Account since the last Valuation Date, plus any net earnings and less any distributions, losses or administrative expenses.
-The Valuation Date is each business day that the Investment Manager and the New York Stock Exchange is open.
+When you become eligible for and elect a distribution of your Individual Account, the amount of your benefit will be based on the balance of your Individual Account as of the last Valuation Date, plus any Employer Contributions made to your Individual Account since the last Valuation Date, plus any net earnings and less any distributions, losses or administrative expenses.
+The Valuation Date is each business day that the investment manager and the New York Stock Exchange are open.